Tikam02/DevOps-Guide/Servers/firewalls.md

 Connection Specific Response

   - **Accept**: Allow the connection.
   - **Drop**: Drop the connection and act as if it never happened.
-Best if you don't want source to know of your systems existence.
+Best if you don't want the source to know of your systems existence.
   - **Reject**: Don't allow the connection but send back an error.
 Best if you want don't want the source to connect to your system, but don't want them to learn that a firewall blocked their request.

 Allowing or Blocking specific connections